gw-ospo/jupyter-book-template/README.md

 ### Deployment

-Configure GitHub Pages to deploy from "GitHub Actions" source.
+Configure GitHub Pages for your repository to deploy from "GitHub Actions" source.

-The [".github/workflows/deploy-book.yml"](/.github/workflows/deploy-book.yml) file controls the build process.
+FYI - the [".github/workflows/deploy-book.yml"](/.github/workflows/deploy-book.yml) file controls the build process.
+If you use your own book name, customize "example-book" to refer to the book name you chose.

 Commit and push to trigger an automated build of your HTML site.
 Visit the hosted site at your repository's GitHub Pages URL.